 The aperture is one of the most important things in a lens.
-In fact it might shock you to realize this, but you don’t need a lens to have a camera!
-All you need is an aperture.
-As a student in grade school you may have been given the assignment of creating a pinhole camera.
+In fact it might shock you to realize this, but you don’t need a lens to have a camera.
+Way back as a student in grade school you may have been given the assignment of creating a pinhole camera.
 A pinhole camera focuses an inverted image through a tiny pinhole onto a piece of film on the back of a box.
 This effect is known as the “camera obscura”.
 The pinhole in the pinhole camera is the aperture.

 Aperture in a camera lens.

 The aperture in a camera lens is an adjustable opening the can be increased and decreased in size.
 It is made up of several sections known as blades.
 The blades rotate together at the same rate overlapping near the center to create the opening.

 The size of the aperture corresponds to it’s f-number typically written as f/2.8 or f/22.
 A lower f number is a larger aperture and a higher f number is a smaller aperture. f/22 literally means f divided by 22 which is a ratio of the aperture size to the focal length of the lens.

 As you may have noticed by looking in your lens, the aperture is positioned inside the lens.
 This allows the aperture to perform its primary function of controlling the amount of light passing through the lens.

 But the aperture does more than just control the amount of light, it also controls depth of field.
 Depth of field is the plane of focus within which objects are seen as sharp.
 The important thing to note here is “seen as” sharp.
 In theory a lens is only sharp along a 2D plane.
 In practice things appear “sharp enough” within a certain range of the theoretical focal point, and this is what is referred to as depth of field.

 Why does changing the aperture change depth of field?